 Vienna Airport has a fee system that is highly attractive by international comparison.
 Fees were adjusted as at 1 January 2016 on the basis of a price cap formula that was agreed between airlines and the Austrian civil aviation authority (Austrian Ministry for Transport, Innovation and Technology (bmvit)) and is embedded in the FEG.
-The calculation of the landing, parking and airside infrastructure fee is based on the maximum take-off weight (MTOW) of the aircraft, while the passenger fee, landside infrastructure fee for fuelling is based on the volume of fuel.
+The calculation of the landing, parking and airside infrastructure fee is based on the maximum takeoff weight (MTOW) of the aircraft, while the passenger fee, landside infrastructure fee and security fee are based on the number of passengers.
+The infrastructure fee for fuelling is based on the volume of fuel.
 Specifically, the maximum change in the fee is calculated from the rate of inflation less 0.35-times the traffic growth.
 Traffic growth is calculated using the three-year average, with each twelve-month period running from 1 August to 31 July.
 If traffic growth is negative, the maximum fee adjustment is equal to the rate of inflation.